godotengine/godot-docs/tutorials/shaders/shader_reference/shading_language.rst

         DIFFUSE_LIGHT = some_light;
     }

-Note that varying may not be assigned in custom functions or *light processor* function like:
+Note that varying may not be assigned in custom functions or a *light processor* function like:

 .. code-block:: glsl